gtj1001/CPSC236/Group 10 Final Project/Game 1 - Snake/README - Snake.txt

        -Snake-
+Original Game by Al Sweigart
+Modified by Garrett Jones
 ==========================
 This program is a .py file and should run when directly executed.
 No notebook or development environment is necessary to run this game.